Mailar Mallanna Temple: Rituals

 Homa, or a fire offering, is common practice before performing Rudrabhishek.
 Some of the offerings include grains and seeds along with other materials.
 The holy bath of the Shivling is done after the fire offering.
 This is one of the most strengthening forms of worship.
 This cleanses, brings happiness, wealth, peace, and success to devotees.
 Devotees are offered a drink after the holy bath.

 The devotees journey to the temple is the individual's separation from his or her old identity or position in society.
 The actual act of washing the Shivling is the liminal state in the process.
 The final stage in the passage is the journey the devotee takes on while on his way home to enter society with a new identity.
 It is strongly believed that performing Redrabhishek will help an individual's success in life.
 Hinduism believes that reality or truth cannot be encapsulated in a creedal form, but instead needs to be sought out from various sources, the holly bath being one of them.
 These rites of passage stages are derived from Van Gennep's.
-He states that every rite of passage includes three stages; the first being separation from your old identity and normal time, the second being the transition or liminal stage (as Victor Turner called it), and third the is the reintegration stage you have taken on your new identity and entered back into societies normal sense of time.
+He states that every rite of passage includes three stages; the first being separation from your old identity and normal time, the second being the transition or liminal stage (as Victor Turner called it), and the third is the reintegration stage you have taken on your new identity and entered back into societies normal sense of time.